morraconda/sketch/README.md

 The .sketch file viewer stores a current position, target position, the current drawing tool being used and an (unsigned) accumulator.
 Each byte is 1 command, consisting of a 2-bit opcode and a 6-bit operand.

 The commands are as follows:
-DX: Increase target position x by signed operand (-32 to +31), set current position to target position
+DX: Increase target position x by signed operand value (-32 to +31), set current position to target position
-DY: Incrase target position y by signed operand (-31 to +31)
+DY: Incrase target position y by signed operand value (-32 to +31)
-DATA: Left shift accumulator by 6 bits, add operand to accumulator
+DATA: Left shift accumulator by 6 bits, add unsigned operand value to accumulator
 TOOL: Set drawing tool
-whenever a command is called, the accumulator value is reset to 0.
+whenever a command is called, the accumulator value is then reset to 0.

 Drawing Tools:
 NONE: do nothing
 LINE: draw a line from current position to target position whenever DX is called
 BLOCK: draw a rectangle from current position to target position whenever DX is called
-COLOUR: Set drawing colour (32-bit RGBA) to the accumulator
+COLOUR: Set drawing colour (32-bit RGBA) to the accumulator, defaults to 0x0.
 TARGETX: Set target position x to the accumulator
 TARGETY: Set target position y to the accumulator